dlm1223/covid-model/README.md

 - 2-model fitting.R which trains various models to project future cases, fatalities, and recoveries
 - These models are:
 	1. GBM model to project days 1, 2, 3 etc in future using various lagged stats and demographic variables
-	2. Linear model to project days 1, 2, 3 etc in future using various lagged stats and demographic variables
+	2. Linear regression model to project days 1, 2, 3 etc in future using various lagged stats and demographic variables
-	3. Geometric series model based on past observations only (inspired by [this Kaggle kernel](https://www.kaggle.com/gaborfodor/covid-19-w3-a-few-charts-and-submission))
+	3. Geometric series model based on past observations only (inspired by [this Kaggle kernel](https://www.kaggle.com/gaborfodor/covid-19-w3-a-few-charts-and-submission)).
 	4. ARIMA model based on past observations only (inspired by [this Kaggle kernel](https://www.kaggle.com/neg0000273/auto-arima-week-4))
 - Models are then ensembled based on previous predictive performance